JoanRiosiPla/OICV/README.md

 # OICV
-For the OICV prgramming competition
+For the OICV programming competition